chainguard-dev/edu/content/chainguard/administration/iam-groups/how-to-manage-iam-groups-in-chainguard-enforce.md

 ## Creating a Group

-Begin by creating an organization tied to the account you just used to authenticate to Chainguard Enforce.
+Begin by creating an organization tied to the account you just used to authenticate to Chainguard.

 ```sh
 chainctl iam groups create $NAME --no-parent